12 Easy DIY Projects to Save Hundreds of Dollars: Beginner-Friendly Home Repairs

 DIY Cost: $10−20

 Small holes from nails or screws are easy to fix with a drywall patch kit and some spackle.
-Sand the area smooth, apply the patch, and paint over it for a seamless finish.
+Sand the area smooth, apply the patch, and paint over it for a smooth finish.

 2. Paint a Room